nealbob/nealbob.github.io/_posts/2026-9-21-greatest-team.md

 While the sample sizes are small, we can try to be a bit more precise and use a version of our model to evaluate finals performance relative to home-and-away form.
 The chart shows that, in relative terms, the Lions have performed the best in finals over the period, being on average 8.5 points per game better than their home-and-away form would suggest.
 Geelong are mid-pack, with finals form more or less matching their home-and-away form on average.

-So while Geelong have clearly had some off days in September, it seems that most of the time they've just been beaten by the better team.
+So while Geelong have clearly had some off days in September, it seems they've often just been beaten by the better team.

 ![Finals performance relative to home-and-away form]({{ '/images/afl-greatest-team/finals-overperformance.png' | relative_url }})